 Are your guests hoping to hit some of the big stores they may not have access to back home?
 Head up to The Domain for some open air holiday shopping.
 From the main mall areas to the Rock Rose addition, you can find a gift for just about anyone all in one place.
 Pictures with Santa aren’t the only holiday activity happening at this shopping and entertainment destination.
 You can also see a free light show, take a horse drawn carriage ride, and sing along with carolers.
 Get details on all the holiday activities here.
 And make sure you stop by the Restoration Hardware.
 Their amazingly beautiful rooftop patio is one of the hidden gems of the Domain area.

 Option 10: Take a Celebtastic Tour

 Looking for more specific holiday events and activities?
 You’re in luck!
-We’ve got a list of over 100 parades, light displays, festivals, fair and more ways to celebrate in Austin right here.
+We’ve got lists upon lists that highlight all kinds of ways to celebrate in Austin.
+Check them out below.
 Happy holidays, y’all!

 - Holiday Markets, Art Bazaars, And Fairs In Austin 2019

 - 15 Perfect Ways to Have a Very Merry Christmas in Austin

 - Get In The Spirit at These 22 Themed Holiday Bars and Restaurants in Austin

 - Keep It Local By Shopping Our Austin Gift Giving Guide

 - Holiday Gift Guide: Drink Like an Austinite